 - 1. Scientist Name - 2.
 Scientist Title (description of your scientific expertise.) - 3.
 Email address - 4.
 Phone number (Only to be used as backup for conferencing.) - 5.
-Conferencing Number or ID (If the scientist is to use conference number, skype etc.) - 6.
-Office address - 7.
-Descriptive App Name (This is not necessarily the name that the students will give their app.) - 8.
-Paragraph description of App http://cs4760.csl.mtu.edu/2017/scientists-and-applications/
+Office address - 6.
+Preferred medium for meetings (e.g. in-person and room number, Zoom meeting, or phone.) - 7.
+Descriptive App Name (This is not necessarily the name that the students will give the app.) - 8.
+Paragraph description of App http://cs4760.csl.mtu.edu/2021/scientists-and-applications/